lukeungerer/BIOL5930_Masters_Data_Analysis/README.md

 characteristics, microplastic densities, and all other files containing data will be structured to be all lowercase with spaces and units of measure being separated by underscores.
-An example of this turbidity_ntu for a variable or mp_microscope_sheet with mp referring to microplastics.
+An example of this turbidity_ntu for a variable or mp_microscope_sheet with mp referring to microparticles.

 The structure for my data this project will go as follows: